devspoons/devspoon-web/README.md

        ```
        Get move to compose/nginx_uwsgi
        Execute docker-compose.yml using "docker-compose up -d" command
+       If you want to run celery, celerybeat, and flower, use "docker-compose --profile celery up -d".
+       If you want to run redis-stats, use "docker-compose --profile redis up -d".
+       To run all services, use "docker-compose --profile celery --profile redis up -d".
        ```

 ## How to develop based on working server